honyanya/helloworld/scala3-hello-world/README.md

 $ sbt
 > run
 [info] running hello
-Hello world!
+What's your name?: honyanya
-I was compiled by Scala 3. :)
+Your name is honyanya Hello world!
 ```